Arame93/Arame93.github.io/README.md

 ## 🛠️ Skills

-- Dashboard Design and Implementation with Tableau, Power BI, Dash plotly (Python)
+- Dashboard Design and Implementation with Tableau, Power BI, Dash plotly (Python).
-- Descriptive analysis using statistical methods with Python, R and MS Excel
+- Descriptive analysis using statistical methods with Python, R and MS Excel.
-- CRM with Airtable
+- CRM with Airtable.
-- Data collection and data quality control using Python/Pandas, MS Excel and Google Spreadsheet for data verification
+- Data collection and data quality control using Python/Pandas, MS Excel and Google Spreadsheet for data verification.
-- Build Machine Learning, test, validation and deployment using Streamlit, and MS Azure
+- Build Machine Learning models, and deployment using Streamlit, and MS Azure.
-- Natural Language Processing (NLP)
+- Natural Language Processing (NLP).
 - Project Management and Coordination

 ## 💡 Fact